ZeusSoftIngBueroBauer/ZSQtLib/Doc/Libs/ZSIpcTrace/DllInterface.md

     3.1 Save Admin Object XML File and destroy Trace Server

         If the Trace Server is no longer needed, it must be released.
-This is done via a ReleaseInstance call, in which the reference received at ReleaseInstance is to be transferred to the trace server.
+This is done via a ReleaseInstance call which will destroy the trace server.
-        The ReleaseInstance call will decrement the reference counter.
-If the reference counter reaches the value 0, the trace server is destroyed.
 The trace server's destructor also terminates the gateway thread and thus also destroys the ipc server.
 All active connections will be closed.

-        Before the Trace Server is released, the current state of the Trace Admin objects should be saved in the XML file so that the states (trace detail level, enabled) can be restored when the application is restarted.
+        Before the Trace Server is released, the current state of the Trace Admin objects should be saved in the XML file so that the states (trace detail levels, enabled states) can be restored when the application is restarted.

         @code
         if( m_pTrcServer != nullptr )
         {
             m_pTrcServer->saveAdminObjs();

-            CIpcTrcServer::ReleaseInstance(m_pTrcServer);
+            CIpcTrcServer::ReleaseInstance();
+            m_pTrcServer = nullptr;
         }
         @endcode